techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

     - API_KEY should not be kept on client side espicially prod keys.
 Bad Practise
     - Story-book for common components
     - We can assess chart component , if the chart component computation is expensive
         - we can useMemo , to memoize the component if the data for revaluation dosent change
+    - Accessibility Score , we can use WAVE and certain tools to check for accessibility validation
+    - Automation , we can use github workflows in the project
+        - ESlint configuration on the workflow , safety checks like variable declarations etc
+        - Create a docker setup for UI verification , we can use tools like devstack